asgomess/Crysknife-Game/README.md

 ## 🎯 Project Goal

-We are **Crysknife**, a team of developers passionate about creating immersive and engaging experiences through code.
+We are **Crysknife**, a team of Codeforall students, trying to build or very first game using Java and the SimpleGFX library.
-Our mission is to **build a complete game in Java**, focusing on strong gameplay mechanics, clean architecture, and polished design.

 ---